ellen-is/reckoners/README.md

 3. Calibrate to a desired baseline basic reproduction number
 4. Re-calculate the reproduction numbers for a range of scenarios (different levels of social distancing, COVID security, contact tracing etc)
 5. Plot the results on a single figure

+## How to run the code
+All the code is contained in the file "limiting contacts_3by3_comments.R".
+You should be able to source the file and it will produce the 3-by-3 figure in the output/ directory.